top of page

 Under the Posted Workers Directive (PWD), the recipient—meaning the company or entity in the receiving (host) state that benefits from the posted worker’s services—has several legal obligations to ensure compliance.
 These conditions are designed to protect workers and uphold fair competition across the EU.

-Special Focus on Social Security
+Special Focus: EU Social Security

 The basic rule of this framework is that an employee is subject to social security in the country where they physically perform their work activities.
-However, there is a significant exception for "Postings": if the posting meets all relevant conditions, the worker can continue to be subject to social security in the country of origin.
+However, there is a significant exception for "Postings": if a posting meets all relevant conditions, the worker can continue to be subject to social security in the country of origin.

-Special Focus on Income Taxation & Payroll
+Special Focus: Income Taxation & Payroll

 An employee's presence abroad can have both corporate and personal income tax implications.
 The financial impact of (unforeseen) tax liabilities, additional costs and non-compliance damages on the company's profitability can be substantial.
 Add reputational and financial damage as a result of blacklisting to the equation, and the outcome is even more worrying.